• Skip to main content

 Close up of baked zucchini sticks on a white plate.

-What to serve with zucchini sticks
+What do you serve zucchini sticks with?

 A square white plate filled with baked zucchini sticks and a teal bowl of ranch dressing.